-Zappos is well-known from their above-and-beyond customer service, but this story is exceptionally awesome.
+Zappos is well-known for their above-and-beyond customer service, but this story is exceptionally awesome.

 After she had received the shoes, she called Zappos to get instructions on how to return the shoes and explained why she had to return them.

 Two days later, she received a large bouquet of flowers from Zappos with recovery wishes and a “Zappos VIP Members” card for her, her sister and her daughter.
 This card gave them free shipping on all orders.

 Customer story #3: Trader Joe’s

 A couple of years ago, an 89-year-old customer was snowed in, so he wasn’t able to drive and buy food.
 His daughter, worrying about him, called several markets asking for delivery.
 Unfortunately, but no one agreed since there was a storm coming.

 She ended up calling markets that usually do not deliver goods and, to her surprise, Trader Joe’s staff agreed to do that.